opendaylight/docs/docs/developer-guide/yang-tools.rst

 -  YinStatementSourceImpl - intended for yin sources

-YANG Data API
+Yang data API
 ^^^^^^^^^^^^^

 Class diagram of yang data API

 .. figure:: images/yang-data-api.png

-   YANG Data API
+   Yang data API

-YANG Data Codecs
+Yang data Codecs
 ^^^^^^^^^^^^^^^^

-Codecs which enable serialization of NormalizedNodes into YANG-modeled data in XML or JSON format and deserialization of YANG-modeled data in XML or JSON format into NormalizedNodes.
+Codecs which enable serialization of NormalizedNodes into Yang-modeled data in XML or JSON format and deserialization of Yang-modeled data in XML or JSON format into NormalizedNodes.

-YANG Maven Plugin
+Yang Maven Plugin
 ^^^^^^^^^^^^^^^^^

-Maven plugin which integrates YANG parser into Maven build lifecycle and provides code-generation framework for components, which wants to generate code or other artefacts based on YANG model.
+Maven plugin which integrates Yang parser into Maven build lifecycle and provides code-generation framework for components, which wants to generate code or other artefacts based on Yang model.

 How to / Tutorials
 ------------------

-Working with YANG Model
+Working with Yang Model
 ~~~~~~~~~~~~~~~~~~~~~~~

-First thing you need to do if you want to work with YANG models is to
+First thing you need to do if you want to work with Yang models is to
 instantiate a SchemaContext object.
 This object type describes one or
-more parsed YANG modules.
+more parsed Yang modules.

-In order to create it you need to utilize YANG statement parser which
+In order to create it you need to utilize Yang statement parser which
 takes one or more StatementStreamSource objects as input and then
 produces the SchemaContext object.

 StatementStreamSource object contains the source file information.
 It
-has two implementations, one for YANG sources - YangStatementSourceImpl,
+has two implementations, one for Yang sources - YangStatementSourceImpl,
 and one for YIN sources - YinStatementSourceImpl.

-Here is an example of creating StatementStreamSource objects for YANG
+Here is an example of creating StatementStreamSource objects for Yang
-files, providing them to the YANG statement parser and building the
+files, providing them to the Yang statement parser and building the
 SchemaContext:

 .. code:: java